Treminder/learngit/readme.txt

- is a distributed version control systemf it is free software distribute under the Gpl jaslfhlsafh asfasdfsaafa sadf
+ istributed version control systemf it is free software distribute under the Gpl jaslfhlsafh asfasdfsaafa sadf
+Creating a new branch is quick &simple